 Before looking for a DITA tool, it’s important to understand DITA itself and find out of it’s right for you.

-Now that we’ve gotten that out of the way, let’s suggest some things you can do to get off on the good foot.
+Now that we’ve gotten that out of the way, let’s suggest some things you can do to get off on a good foot.
 The transition from unstructured authoring (e.g. desktop publishing) to structured authoring is significant, and the change costs are non-trivial.

 Before you evaluate technologies, you need to determine if DITA is right for you.
-Ask yourself:

 - Do we deliver content in multiple languages?

 - Do we publish to different types of audiences?

 - Do you require an audit trail for documentation?